xonsh/xonsh/docs/tutorial_hist.rst

 you should probably use the module.

-Exciting Techinical Detail: Teeing and Psuedo Terminals
+Exciting Technical Detail: Teeing and Pseudo Terminals
 ========================================================
 Xonsh is able to capture all stdout and stderr transparently and responsively.
 For aliases, Python code, or xonsh code, this isn't a big deal.
 It is easy to redirect information